 Brown University Pre-College Programs

-Explore the Academic Possibilities
+Explore the Academic Possibilities this Spring and Summer

-Experience college, prepare for academic success, and make new friends from around the world in Brown Pre-College programs.
+Experience college, prepare for academic success, and make new friends from around the world in Brown Pre-College Programs.
 Throughout the summer Brown offers multiple sessions 1-7 weeks in length, and more than 300 courses to choose from – on campus, online, and abroad.

 Summer@Brown courses are carefully chosen to represent a wide range of Brown University’s open liberal arts curriculum – a core principle of a Brown education.
 Students live and learn on Brown’s magnificent Ivy League campus and choose from nearly 200 non-credit courses.
 In class, attention is shifted away from grades and credits so students can fully immerse themselves in subjects they love, and discover the satisfying challenge of college-level academics.
 Outside of class, students participate in a full program of events and activities, and experience the independence of college life with fellow students and new friends from around the world.